 I am an evolutionary biologist researching the processes responsible for the origin of new species.
-Currently I am studying Australian peacock spiders and South American ithomiini butterflies.
-I combine genomic sequencing with whole-spectrum photography and behavioural experiments in order to gain a more holistic view of evolution.
+Currently I am studying Australian peacock spiders, combining genomic sequencing with multispectral photography and behavioural experiments in order to gain a more holistic view of evolution.

 My research

 The most striking feature of the tree of life is the uneven distribution of species richness and phenotypic diversity.
-My work seeks to explain why some biological lineages have become so brilliantly diverse while others have remained comparatively depauperate.
+In many groups of organisms, it takes close to a million years for one species to evolve into two species.
+In other groups, new species have evolved much faster.
+My work seeks to explain why some groups of organisms have evolved to become so diverse (with many species that all look very different) — while other groups have remained comparatively depauperate (with few species that look similar) in the same amount time.

 Working between the Tree of Life Programme at the Sanger Institute and the Department of Zoology at the University of Cambridge, I am addressing two long-standing questions at the intersection of speciation genomics and sensory ecology.
-First, what role does hybridisation and genomic admixture play in fuelling bouts of rapid speciation and signal diversification?
+First, what role does hybridisation and genomic evolution play in fuelling bouts of rapid speciation and signal diversification?
 Second, how do signals evolve during the course of a radiation and what role do they play in facilitating speciation?
-I address these two questions using two remarkable study systems: the peacock spiders of Australia and the ithomiini butterflies of South America.
+I’m addressing these two questions by studying the peacock spiders of Australia specifically.

 I firmly believe that biology benefits from an interdisciplinary and collaborative approach.
-My research is grounded in field-based observation and I combine this with genomic sequencing, multispectral imaging, and behavioural experiments in the lab.
-My research wouldn’t be possible without our many brilliant collaborators across the globe.
+Our research is grounded in field-based observation and we combine this with genomic sequencing, multispectral imaging, and behavioural experiments in the lab.
+Our research wouldn’t be possible without our many brilliant collaborators across the globe.

 Peacock spiders